mihajlov39547/spatial-mask-merging/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Acknowledgments

+This research was conducted as part of the development of advanced post-processing techniques for high-resolution aerial imagery segmentation.